-Unfortunately, there are no effective therapies to treat traumatic brain injury, or TBI.
-While recent therapies that can dissolve blood clots contributing to ischemic stroke show promise, less than 4 percent of stroke patients are typically treated with this approach.
-Steroid treatment for spinal cord injury can produce some benefits, but most investigators recognize the need for further advances in therapeutic approaches.
-Overall, the major causes of CNS injury result from pathological biochemical events that still remain poorly understood.
+Unfortunately, there are no effective therapies to treat traumatic brain injury or TBI.
+While recent therapies that can dissolve blood clots contributing to ischemic stroke show promise, less than four percent of stroke patients are typically treated with this approach.
+Most investigators recognize the need for further advances in therapeutic approaches for spinal cord injury as well.
+Overall, the major causes of CNS injury result from pathological biochemical events that remain poorly understood.

-An important component of research at the MBI is to provide an enhanced understanding of these secondary biochemical events to facilitate development of therapies to treat these pathologies.
-Investigators are also attempting to develop improved biochemically-based diagnostics of acute brain injury.
-Other research programs are focusing on developing novel therapeutic approaches to enhance recovery from injury to the CNS, and other neurological disorders, using discoveries both basic and clinical, focused on understanding the physiological challenges of maintaining respiratory motor control in both health and disease.
+An important component of research at the MBI is to provide an enhanced understanding of these secondary biochemical events to facilitate development of therapies.
+Investigators are also attempting to advance biochemically-based diagnostics of acute brain injury.
+Other research programs seek to develop novel therapeutic approaches to enhance recovery from CNS injury, and other neurological disorders, using basic and clinical discoveries focused on understanding the physiological challenges of maintaining respiratory motor control.

-The goal of all of these approaches, and focused programs and working groups in the MBI that exploit our world-renown CNS injury/disease imaging diagnostic facilities and novel neurotherapeutic development cores, is to make major improvements in the quality of life of patients suffering from injuries to the brain and spinal cord.
+The goal of all of these approaches, and focused programs and working groups in the MBI that utilize our world-renowned imaging diagnostic facilities and neurotherapeutic development cores, is to improve the quality of life of patients suffering from injuries to the brain and spinal cord.